MiikaProject/Ostoslista/documentation/installation.md

 * You should have project downloaded to your computer now
 * In order to run project locally you need to have Python installed.
 You can download and install from the Python website: (https://www.python.org/)
 * Navigate to the project folder with command line or open the project in editor such as [Visual Studio Code](https://code.visualstudio.com/)
-* Open terminal and create a virtual enviroment for the project by typing "python -m venv venv" to the terminal.
+* Open terminal and create a virtual enviroment for the project by typing "py -m venv venv" to the terminal.
 This command can be different depending on the operating system you are using and the version of python you have installed.
+Above is for Windows 10.
 * Activate the virtual enviroment by typing "source venv/scripts/activate" into the terminal.
 This command also varies between operating systems.
 The example is for Windows 10.
 * Install project requirements defined in application/requirements.txt by typing: "pip install requirements.txt" into the terminal.
 * Now you are set